sidfishus/distributedspa/README.md

 To debug:
   - Use the 'Client' debug task to debug the .NET server side code.
   - To debug the server side Javascript code you can use the dedicated tools for Node inside the Chrome browser 'chrome://inspect' feature.
   - The client-side code can be debugged within the browser.
-The application features code mapping (via Webpack) that allows the original source code (not the final transpiled version) to be debugged.
+The application features code mapping (via Webpack) that allows the original source code (not the final transpiled version) to be stepped.

-API: A .NET MVC Core web API application with a test controller and a protected API method which can only be accessed by an authenticated user with a 'IsAdmin' claim.
+API: A .NET MVC Core web API application that includes a test controller and a protected API method which can only be accessed by an authenticated user with a 'IsAdmin' claim.
 This project features no client-side code.

 Features:
   - ASP .NET MVC Core 2.2.